stfc/terraform-openstack/README.md

 ```

-## 6. Cloud setup and RKE deployment in terraform:
+### Cloud setup and RKE deployment in terraform:

 - Go to `terraform/variables.tf` file, modify variables to your liking i.e. image, flavours, number of VMs, your fedID.
 - Within `terraform/main.tf` file, you may need to set your  SSH Key name ONLY IF you don't have your ssh-keys in the cloud already.

-## 7. You are ready to run Terraform!
+### You are ready to run Terraform!

 ```shell
 terraform init
 terraform apply
 ```
-(Last command struggles with creating all the openstack VMs, this happens when doing it manually and is not related to terraform, it is due to cloud instability)
+Last command struggles with creating all the openstack VMs, this happens when doing it manually and is not related to terraform, it is due to cloud instability.

-## 8. Setup an ssh-agent for connecting to the cluster with RKE.
+### Setup an ssh-agent for connecting to the cluster with RKE.
 (This may not be needed)

 ```shell
 eval "$(ssh-agent -s)"
 ssh-add ~/.ssh/id_rsa
 ```

-## 9. Use terraform to output the ansible inventory into your ansible directory
+### Use terraform to output the ansible inventory into your ansible directory

 ```shell
 terraform output -raw ansible_inventory > ../ansible/inventory.ini
 ```

-## 10. Use terraform to set up nodes for RKE deployment (It is recommended to run these repeatedly until they execute with no errors):
+### Use terraform to set up nodes for RKE deployment (It is recommended to run these repeatedly until they execute with no errors):

 ```shell
 cd ../ansible/playbooks; ansible-playbook setup-nodes.yml; cd ../terraform
 ```

-## 11. To acess your cluster with kubectl you will need to get rke2.yaml from controlplane.Export KUBECONFIG as an environment variable so that ansible can pick it up.
+### To acess your cluster with kubectl you will need to get rke2.yaml from controlplane.Export KUBECONFIG as an environment variable so that ansible can pick it up.

 ```shell
 export KUBECONFIG=/etc/rancher/rke2/rke2.yaml